-One way ticket cost me 731.00 Kc (Czech Crown) / 27.80 Euro whereas return would have cost me only 1057 Kc. (a savings of 400 Kc).
-Oh well, not returning to Prague but this information is good to know for the future trip.
+I checked out from the Prague hotel and took a tram straight to Prague Railway station, and the next available train was at 09:39 AM to Bratislava and arriving at 1:47 pm (it’s about 4 hours of a relaxed journey).
+One way ticket cost me 731.00 Kc (Czech Crown) / 27.80 Euro whereas a return would have cost me only 1057 Kc. (a savings of 400 Kc).
+Oh well, not returning to Prague, but this information is good to know for a future trip.

 Where is Bratislava